What We Do

 Norway

 In 2022, NIS started implementing its first project in Norway: Hva nå?
 Endringslaben.
 Hva nå? is a learning platform for children and youth, which aims to support and strengthen the work being carried out by Norwegian schools and teachers within the fields of sustainability and environmental education.
 The project is grounded in the Norwegian national curriculum (Kunnskapsløftet 2020), where sustainable development is identified as one of three cross-cutting topics.
 Hva nå? consists of a travelling exhibition which school classes are invited to visit, as well as in-class learning activities for use before and after the exhibition.
 Combined, they offer meaningful, inspiring opportunities for children and youth to learn more about environmental and social challenges being faced around the world today, and how they can be part of the solutions to overcoming these challenges.
 The exhibition is set up in local libraries across the country, and is also open to the general public.
-To date, NIS has implemented the project in eight different municipalities, reaching more than 4,200 students and 200 teachers.
+To date, NIS has implemented the project in nine different municipalities, reaching close to 4,800 students and 230 teachers.

 More information about the project is available here.